adubra/handbook-ophthalmic-ao/_posts/2020-11-10-online-calculators.md

 TODO: Emily, how do I insert the symbol for bibliographic references at external sites?
       Two of those needed below.

-// TODO: ask Emily how to add warning if outside the approximation valid range
+TODO: ask Emily how to add warning if outside the approximation valid range

-// TODO: how do we number equations automatically?
+TODO: how do we number equations automatically?

+TODO: Emily how do I highlight hyperlinks to download code?
+I guess I keep coming back
+      to the fact that the current color scheme makes it a bit hard to see what is a hyperlink.
+Should we change it?
 -->

 <h3 id="Focal_shift_definition">Focal shift</h3>